-If a person refuses to cooperate with the sample collection process, Force will not be used in the collection of samples except as authorized by court order and only with the approval of a supervisor.
-Methods possibly to consider when seeking voluntary compliance include contacting:
+If a person refuses to cooperate with the sample collection process, officers should attempt to identify the reason for refusal and seek voluntary compliance without resorting to using force.
+Force will not be used in the collection of samples except as authorized by court order and only with the approval of a supervisor.
+Methods to consider when seeking voluntary compliance include contacting:

-- (a) The person's parole or probation officer when applicable. - (b) The prosecuting attorney to seek additional charges against the person for failure to comply or to otherwise bring the refusal before a judge.
+- (a) The person's parole or probation officer when applicable. - (b) The prosecuting attorney to seek additional charges against the person for failure to comply or to otherwise bring the refusal before a judge. - (c) The judge at the person's next court appearance. - (d) The person's attorney. - (e) A chaplain. - (f) Another custody facility with additional resources, where an arrestee can be transferred to better facilitate sample collection. - (g) A supervisor who may be able to authorize custodial disciplinary actions to compel compliance, if any are available.